RyanNDao/example-landing-page/README.md

 ## Features
-This is an rudimentary landing page with CSS for cosmetics
+- Rudimentary landing page with CSS for cosmetics